 Epidemiology of COVID-19

 The COVID-19 pandemic has exploded since the disease was first identified in China in December of 2019.
-As of December 9, 2020, more than 68 million cases of COVID-19 have been reported globally, including more than 1.5 million deaths.
-It is estimated that approximately 44 million people have recovered.
+As of October 28, 2022 more than 629 million cases of COVID-19 have been reported globally, including more than 6.5 million deaths .
+The actual numbers are likely significantly higher.
+According to mathematical estimates, less than one in five COVID-19 cases that occurred in the first 29 months of the pandemic are accounted for in cases that have been officially registered .
 Individuals of all ages are at risk for infection and severe disease.
 However, the probability of serious complications and fatal disease is highest in people over the age of 65 years and those living in long-term care facilities or nursing homes.
-Others at particularly high risk for COVID-19 are people of any age with existing underlying conditions, especially when not well-controlled.[2,3]
+Others at particularly high risk for COVID-19 are people of any age with existing underlying conditions, especially when not well-controlled [2,3].

 Transmission of COVID-19